-- 1. The function of the Committee on Sabbatical Leave is to review and evaluate all applications for sabbatical leave and make recommendations to the Provost and Vice President for Academic Affairs. - 2.
-The Committee is composed of the following faculty members elected from and by the full-time faculty for two-year staggered terms of their respective units: - a.
+1. The function of the Committee on Sabbatical Leave is to review and evaluate all applications for sabbatical leave and make recommendations to the Provost and Vice President for Academic Affairs.

+2. The Committee is composed of the following faculty members elected from and by the full-time faculty for two-year staggered terms of their respective units:

+- a.
 One member from the College of Business Administration; - b.
 One member from the College of Communications and Fine Arts; - c.
 One member from the College of Education and Health Sciences; - d.
 One member from the College of Engineering and Technology; - e.
-One member from the College of Liberal Arts and Sciences. - 3.
-The Committee shall elect its own Chairperson and establish its internal operating procedures and those procedures shall be made available to all full-time faculty.
+One member from the College of Liberal Arts and Sciences.

+3. The Committee shall elect its own Chairperson and establish its internal operating procedures and those procedures shall be made available to all full-time faculty.

-12. The Committee on Continuing Education and Professional Development
+13. The Committee on Continuing Education and Professional Development 1.
+The function of the Committee on Continuing Education and Professional Development shall be:

-- 1. The function of the Committee on Continuing Education and Professional Development shall be: - a.
-To provide guidance for all aspects of programs in the Division of Continuing Education and Professional Development; - To review when appropriate all courses offered for credit in the Division.
-Courses traditionally offered by departments of the colleges, and the instructors thereof, shall receive prior approval by the department chairperson and Dean of the College in which the subject is traditionally taught; - c.
-To review when appropriate all non-credit courses and programs, and the instructors thereof: - d.
-To report to the Senate all actions affecting the academic goals of the Division and policies relating to their achievement. - 2.
-The Committee shall consist of the Executive Director of the Division of Continuing Education and Professional Development, who shall serve as Chairperson, one full-time faculty member elected from each college, and the Director of Graduate Education, ex officio.
+a.
+To provide guidance for all aspects of programs in the Division of Continuing Education and Professional Development;

+b.
+To review when appropriate all courses offered for credit in the Division.
+Courses traditionally offered by departments of the colleges, and the instructors thereof, shall receive prior approval by the department chairperson and Dean of the College in which the subject is traditionally taught;

+c.
+To review when appropriate all non-credit courses and programs, and the instructors thereof;

+d.
+To report to the Senate all actions affecting the academic goals of the Division and policies relating to their achievement.

+2. The Committee shall consist of the Executive Director of the Division of Continuing Education and Professional Development, who shall serve as Chairperson, one full-time faculty member elected from each college, and the Associate Provost and Dean of the Graduate School, ex officio.
 Elected members shall serve three-year staggered terms.
 Each college shall determine its own procedure for electing its representative.

-13. The Committee on Diversity and Equity
+14. The Committee on Affirmative Action